interplaynetary/free-association/README.md

 ### Here's how it works:

+**Self-actualization** is self-defined (subjective), but its realization depends on objective access to capacities (food, skills, etc.).

 1. Your **Total-Recognition** is always _100%_.

 2. Your **Recognition** is your acknowledgment of _contributions towards your own self-actualization_